tjbanks/AmygdalaTheta/README.md

 | Thalamic Input | +   |     | +    | +   |
 | VP/SI Input    | +   | +   |      |     |

+Current model has no connection between PV to SOM but does have connectivity between PV and PV.

 ## Running the Model

 ```